hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 ***

 How does the plot compare to the published figure now?
 It's quite close.
-Most noticably, the colors are different, the x-axis scale is slightly different and the annotations on the plot are missing.
-We will finish this plot using the code below to add colors and alter the scale, but we will discuss these topics in much greater detail in future lessons.
+Most noticably, the colors are different, the axes need proper titles, the x-axis scale is slightly different and the annotations on the plot are missing.
+We will finish this plot using the code below to add colors and alter the axes, but we will discuss these topics in much greater detail in future lessons.

 - `scale_color_manual()`: colors the points based on groups present in `pax6_threshold` assigned to the `color` argument within the `aes()` function.
 - `scale_x_continuous()` and `scale_y_continuous()`: allows specification of the axis names and minimum and maximum axis values to be displayed on the plot.